 Frederick Schauer is a Visiting Professor at UCLA School of Law.
-He will teach Constitutional Interpretation.
+He teaches Constitutional Interpretation.

 Schauer is the David and Mary Harrison Distinguished Professor of Law at the University of Virginia School of Law.
 From 1990 to 2008 he was Frank Stanton Professor of the First Amendment at Harvard University, and was previously Professor of Law at the University of Michigan.
 He has been Visiting Professor of Law at the Columbia Law School, Fischel-Neil Distinguished Visiting Professor of Law at the University of Chicago, Morton Distinguished Visiting Professor of the Humanities at Dartmouth College, Distinguished Visiting Professor at the University of Toronto, Visiting Fellow at the Australian National University, Distinguished Visitor at New York University, and Eastman Professor and Fellow of Balliol College at the University of Oxford.